 - 7 February Blessed Pius 1X,

-- 30 August Blessed Alfredo Ildefonso Cardinal Schuster, Archbishop of Milan, and
+- 30 August Blessed Alfredo Ildefonso Cardinal Schuster, Archbishop of Milan,

 - 6 October.
 Blessed Bartolo Longo, Grand Officer.